 Finally, we were ready to begin.
 Yali leaned back against the couch, a relaxed position.
 “When I’m in the future, I won’t be aware of what’s around me in real life.
 So just… take care of my body, okay?
 Don’t touch it if you don’t have to, but make sure it doesn’t fall over or anything.”

 “Is that likely to happen?”

-“No, but it did happen the first time, when I didn't know what to expect.
-And I'm also not sure how much time this will take.
+“No, but it did happen the first time, when I didn’t know what to expect.
+And I’m also not sure how much time this will take.
 Could be ten minutes, could be a lot more.”
 She paused.
 “Should I start?
-Nothing more you need to talk to me about before I burn myself out?
-I'll probably want to be alone afterwards, so this is our last chance to talk normally for the night.”
+Nothing more you need to talk to me about?
+I’ll probably need to be alone afterwards, so this is our last chance to talk normally for the night.”

 I thought about it.
 There were so many things I still had to ask her, but nothing that couldn’t wait for another day.
 “No, I’m fine.
 So this is like goodnight?”

 I straddled her on the couch and wrapped my arms around her.
 As I squeezed her tight, she gently lifted her arms and pulled me in so that she could nuzzle my face.
 Then she pressed even closer and kissed me on the lips.

 We stayed that way for a long moment.
 I could feel her heart beating heavily against my chest.
 I felt so close to her.
 But I also wanted so much more.
 I wanted to cling onto her forever so that we’d never have to face everything that was waiting for us.